Frequently Asked Questions

 Has EA paid above market value for land or trackbed?

 Much of the land we have purchased or acquired was at, or significantly below, market value.
 We do not pay above market value for land or trackbed, but “market value” of a particular section needs careful consideration of factors over and above the obvious one of acreage.
-In two cases in particular fencing of the trackbed will divide working farms in half.
+In some cases fencing of the trackbed will divide working farms in half.
 This will mean access to the remote half of the farm will have to be via a gated occupation crossing or necessitate an extended journey for farm vehicles via public roads.
-We have agreed with the farmers concerned that we will not fence these sections until necessary but as these are both between Woody Bay Station and Wistlandpound this may not be so far distant.
-Once fenced the farmers will have this major inconvenience in perpetuity and therefore the purchase price (market value) has to reflect this. [ Return to Top ]
+Where this has happened we have agreed with the farmers concerned that we will not fence these sections until necessary.
+Once fenced, the farmers will have the access inconvenience in perpetuity – and therefore the purchase price (market value) has had to reflect this.

 Does EA derive an income from the land it owns?

+We have derived some income from land at Collard Bridge and Snapper, however some of the other land we have has continued to be farmed by the previous owner as part of the purchase agreement, the previous question (above) explains why this is the case.
+The potential income generated from our land is always likely to be fairly limited, particularly where most of it is just a linear strip.
 It should be remembered that EA is not out to make a profit – it is trying to secure trackbed and associated land for the future and the bigger picture.
-All shareholders are aware of this when contributing, we are however keen to generate income from assets wherever we can, to help meet the costs of maintaining the land and our long term sustainability. [
+All shareholders are aware of this when contributing, we are however keen to generate income from assets where we can, to help meet the costs of maintaining the land and our long term sustainability.

-Return to Top ]
+[ Return to Top ]

 How much trackbed does EA own?

-We own 6 sections of trackbed, totalling 1.85 miles in length.
-The L&B Trust also owns a further 4 sections (including that in operation), totalling 1.61 miles.
-This means that between us we collectively own 17.9% of the route.
-A map outlining which bits are owned by who can be found on the property page. [ Return to Top ]
+As at March 2023, Exmoor Associates owns 13 sections of trackbed, totalling just over 3 miles in length.
+Earlier in 2018, a mile of EA acquired trackbed having been transferred to the L&B ready for the next phase of reinstatement works.
+The L&B Trust now owns a further 11 sections (including that in operation, and those transferred from EA), totalling 4.33 miles.
+The L&B was originally 19.29miles in length, so this means that between us we collectively own an impressive 38% of the entire route.
+A map outlining which bits are owned by whom can be found on the trackbed page.

 Why do we bother buying land in the Yeo Valley when it is so far from Woody Bay?

-Return to Top ]
+[ Return to Top ]

 It is highly unlikely we will see this stretch being used in our lifetime – why buy it?

-You may be forgetting the younger volunteers at Woody Bay – they may still get to see it.
+You may be forgetting the younger volunteers and visitors at Woody Bay – they may still get to see it.
 In actual fact, the timescales outlined in the Exmoor Enterprise project would suggest that most if not all of the route is achievable within a great many people’s current lifetime.
-There is also the option of a second railhead (see separate question!).
-Above everything else, EA is not here to decide which bits deserve securing and which don’t – the L&B Trust is the body to concentrate on immediate operational needs, we on the other hand are here to try to secure whatever comes up for sale or whatever we can successfully negotiate. [ Return to Top ]
+Above all else, EA is not here to decide which bits deserve securing and which don’t – the L&B Trust is the body to concentrate on immediate operational needs, we on the other hand are here to try to secure whatever comes up for sale or whatever we can successfully negotiate.

 Since we formed EA we have approached and spoken with most landowners between Barnstaple and Lynton, and we continue to build relations with them.
-In 2009 the L&B Trust asked us not to approach land owners on the north portion of the route (that which forms the immediate ‘Exmoor Enterprise’ project).
-The reason for this request is because they tell us they need to be the single point of contact in respect of planning and the EE project.
-That does not mean we will not buy trackbed in the north half but we are for the moment concentrating our efforts south of Wistlandpound.
-Our purpose remains to secure land and trackbed along the whole route from Lynton to Barnstaple, in order to secure the long term future of the project, and this remains unchanged. [ Return to Top ]
+Since 2009, the L&B Trust have asked us to focus more on land for Phase 3 while they focus on the more immediate negotiations required in the north for Phase 2; this does not mean that we will never buy trackbed in the northern half.
+At present, we are therefore concentrating our efforts south of Wistlandpound, however we would look to help the L&B to acquire more trackbed in the north as well if they needed our assistance.
+Our purpose remains to secure land and trackbed along the whole route from Lynton to Barnstaple, in order to secure the long term future of the project, and this remains unchanged.

 Why have EA when the L&B can later just compulsory purchase all the land it needs?

 Yes it is theoretically possible for the L&B to apply for compulsory purchase (CPO) powers as part of its application for a Transport & Works Act Order (T&WAO).
-Purchasing land by this method alone will however cause massive unrest amongst landowners and neighbours along the route, and will likely result in significant local opposition for the project, it is also unlikely that a CPO would be granted unless considerable efforts at negotiation had already been made and a substantial portion of the trackbed already owned.
+Purchasing land by this method alone will understandably cause unrest amongst landowners and neighbours along the route, and will likely result in local opposition for the project, it is also unlikely that a CPO would be granted unless considerable efforts at negotiation had already been made and a substantial portion of the trackbed already owned.

 It is far preferable to take a friendly and personal approach as we are doing with EA.
 CPOs are not automatically granted as part of the T&WAO, they have to be applied for and specified for where they would apply.
 For every mile of additional CPOs required, the cost will increase.
-The inclusion of CPO powers will also be significantly more likely to force the T&WAO application to a public inquiry – the more people the CPOs affect, the longer that inquiry is likely to take.
-The cost of such inquiries is significant – think in terms of a seven figure sum.
-With all this in mind, it is very much in the interests of the L&B project, to buy land before applying for the T&WAO. [
+The inclusion of CPO powers will also be significantly more likely to force the T&WAO application to a public enquiry – the more people the CPOs affect, the longer that enquiry is likely to take.
+The cost of such enquiries is significant – think in terms of a seven figure sum.
+With all this in mind, it is very much in the interests of the L&B project, to buy land before applying for the T&WAO.

-Return to Top ]
+[ Return to Top ]

 Surely money being put into EA is taking money away from extending the L&B?

 Exactly the same arguments have been applied with the 762 Project.
-It has equally been argued there that the project is not taking any money away from other “more important” projects in the L&B, because those who invest in the loco want to see the loco built and would not put their money into the project elsewhere. [
+It has equally been argued there that the project is not taking any money away from other “more important” projects in the L&B, because those who invest in the loco want to see the loco built and would not put their money into the project elsewhere.

-Return to Top ]
+[ Return to Top ]

 Do you have elections of directors?

-Return to Top ]
+[ Return to Top ]

 That is fine, you do not have to be a shareholder.
 The directors formed EA, all as very active members of the L&B, in response to a need that could not be met by the existing organisations and hold office as unpaid volunteers at a not insignificant personal cost.
-By becoming a shareholder you are accepting the way the company is set up and you are buying into it as it is.
-We hope that you will have confidence in us as directors, if you have any questions we will always be happy to do what we can to help you with them.
-You can of course support EA without putting in money, as you can also come along and help hands-on when we have work parties to carry out land management or restoration work.
+By becoming a shareholder, you are accepting the way the company is set up and you are buying into it as it is.
+We hope that you will have confidence in us as directors; if you have any questions we will always be happy to do what we can to help you with them.
+You can of course support EA without putting in money, as you may also come along and help hands-on when we have working parties to carry out land management or restoration work.
 If you are interested in this, please get in touch with us.
 We see ourselves as a large group of friends and as a team, and we welcome new people who would like to be a part of it.

-Return to Top ]
+[ Return to Top ]

 Are the directors answerable to anyone?

 We answer to our shareholders and we listen to all the feedback we are given.
-Where we are given requests that affect the future of EA, we look to see what the majority want to do and we go with the majority decision. [ Return to Top ]
+Where we are given requests that affect the future of EA, we look to see what the majority want to do – and we go with the majority decision.

 Why does EA not respond to questions on forums?

-This is a perfectly standard practice seen in any organisation with a professional approach to its business.
-We will not get involved in discussion on any online forum and where anyone does post, they do so only in a personal capacity.
-Any questions should always be put to EA directly using our contact page and we will always be happy to correspond directly with you. [ Return to Top ]
+We will not get involved in discussion on any online forum and, where anyone does post, they do so only in a personal capacity.
+Any questions should always be put to EA directly using our contact page and we will always be happy to correspond directly with you.

 Is the land completely secure?

 Yes, it is as secure as we can make it.
 We do not over stretch ourselves and we only consider spending money we have or know we can raise.
-As directors, we never do anything to put the company at any kind of risk; we have no debts or overdrafts, and all our land is fully insured.
+As directors, we never do anything to put the company at any kind of risk; we have no debts or overdrafts, and all our land is insured.
 There is no conceivable situation where the company would suddenly become insecure and, having sought detailed legal advice on this, there is no perceived risk to the land at all.
-We are continuing to consider other long term legal measures that ensure the security of the land beyond the immediate decades.
-The underlying aim of the company is to secure the land and trackbed for both the immediate and long term future. [ Return to Top ]
+The underlying aim of the company is to secure the land and trackbed for both the immediate and long term future.

 Who owns Chelfham Viaduct?

-It is owned by British Railways Board (Residuary) Ltd along with nearby Goodleigh Road bridge and the formation between.
+It continued to be owned by British Railways Board (Residuary) Ltd until 2013, along with nearby Goodleigh Road bridge and the formation between.
+Ownership transferred to The Highways Agency when BRB was was wound up.
 The viaduct was restored to operational condition in 2000 by BRB with substantial support form the Railway Heritage Trust.
-The viaduct remains property of BRB.
+The viaduct remains property of The Highways Agency today.
 It can be viewed from the public road, but is not accessible to the public.
 The Grade 2 listed viaduct can only be sold to another statutory body who is in possession of a T&WAO (to include the structure).
-Until such time as a railway is ready to be built across the viaduct, it will remain in the hands of BRB, who will continue to be responsible for its maintenance. [ Return to Top ]
+Until such time as a railway is ready to be built across the viaduct, it will remain in the hands of The Highways Agency, who will continue to be responsible for its maintenance.